-- 303. Epistemology This seminar will probe key issues in epistemology, such as: the nature of knowledge and justification, the challenge of scepticism, the relation of sense perception to conceptual thought.
-Prerequisites: two prior courses in philosophy, at least one at the 200-level, or permission of the instructor.
-This course fulfills the WR graduation requirement. - 304.
-Philosophy of Language What is the meaning of a word?
+303. Epistemology This seminar will probe key issues in epistemology, such as: the nature of knowledge and justification, the challenge of scepticism, the relation of sense perception to conceptual thought.
+Prerequisites: three prior courses in philosophy, at least one at the 200-level, or permission of the instructor.
+This course fulfills the WR graduation requirement.

+304. Philosophy of Language What is the meaning of a word?
 How is it related to the thing or things it picks out?
 Can we provide a systematic account of the meaning of every sentence of a natural language (such as English, Japanese or Hebrew)?
 What is the relationship between what words mean and what we get across with them?
 In what sense, if at all, do we follow rules when we use language?
-This course is a seminar in which we will consider these sorts of questions among others.
-Prerequisites: two prior courses in philosophy, including 103 (Logic) and one at the 200-level, or permission of the instructor.
-This course fulfills the DIV 1.a. distribution requirement and the WR graduation requirement.
-Offered every two years. - 391.
-Seminar A seminar focusing on a significant philosophical issue, text or philosopher.
-Prerequisites: two prior courses in philosophy, at least one at the 200-level, or permission of the instructor. - 401.
-Senior Seminar A seminar focusing in depth on a selected philosophical topic, author or text with special emphasis on student philosophical writing and voice.
-Prerequisites: three prior courses in philosophy, at least one at the 300-level, or permission of the instructor.
+This course is a seminar in which we will consider these sorts of questions among others.Prerequisites: Three prior courses in philosophy, including 103 (Logic) and two at the 200-level, or permission of the instructor.
+Offered every two years.

+391. Seminar A seminar focusing on a significant philosophical issue, text or philosopher.
+This course is writing intensive.
+Prerequisites: three prior courses in philosophy, at least one at the 200-level, or permission of the instructor.

+401. Senior Seminar A seminar focusing in depth on a selected philosophical topic, author or text with special emphasis on student philosophical writing and voice.Prerequisites: four prior courses in philosophy, at least one at the 300-level, or permission of the instructor.
 This course fulfills the DIV 1.a. distribution requirement.